qaisjp/comm2-report/chapters/30-design/3000-squatting.md

 # Preventing resource squatting

-Resources in comm1 are scoped to a global level.
+Resources in the existing system are scoped to a global level.
 This means that there is no way to upload a resource if there already exists a resource with the same name.

 We think this makes the site susceptible to "squatting", so we checked to see if there are any user accounts that appear to squat a large number of resources.